Bilateral relations Switzerland–Rwanda

 History of bilateral relations

 Switzerland immediately recognised Rwanda's independence, which was gained in 1962.
 The following year, Rwanda became a priority country for Swiss development aid.
 In this context, a number of Swiss nationals have acted as personal advisers to the Rwandan president.
 Following the genocide in 1994, Switzerland halted its development cooperation, turning its attention to delivering humanitarian aid for victims.
 Switzerland has been working in Rwanda as part of a regional programme since 2009.
-The Swiss embassy in Kenya has diplomatic responsibility for Rwanda.
+The Swiss embassy in Kenya has diplomatic responsibility for Rwanda until the end of 2025.

 Rwanda, Historical Dictionary of Switzerland (de, fr, it)